Constructivist Learning Theory: How Learners Build Their Knowledge

 Constructivist Learning Theory in Practice

-How does constructivism impact your training programme?
+How does constructivism impact your training programme and classroom setups?
 Let’s take a look!

 However, as we’ve seen from social constructivist theory, this individualism should not prevent you from adopting a social learning strategy.
 Each individual learner can still construct their knowledge through interactions with others.

-Consequently, the learning process becomes much more active and learners are much more engaged.
-According to Gallup, engaged learners are 2.5 times more likely to report good test results!
+Consequently, the learning process becomes much more active and your learners will be much more engaged.
+According to Gallup, engaged learners are 2.5x more likely to report good test results.

 Characteristics of Constructivism

-Let’s take a look at some of the key characteristics of a constructivist learning / teaching approach:
+Let’s take a look at some of the key characteristics of a constructivist learning or teaching approach:

 • In this sense, learning could be seen as a search for meaning.